iamrajeshkr/Hotel-Booking-Cancellation-Prediction/README.md

 ## Files and Structure

 2. **Datasets:**
-   - `imbalanced_dataset.csv`: The main dataset containing imbalanced classification data.
+   - `hotel_bookings.csv`: The main dataset containing imbalanced classification data.

 3. **Data Dictionary:**
    - List of the name of the features and any relevant keywords are explained in `data_dictionary.txt`.